This gentle practice helps me regulate pain, stress & overwhelm

 One of the practices I return to again and again, whether I’m managing pain or shifting stuck patterns, is something called Emotional Freedom Technique (EFT), also known as tapping.

 Some proponents of EFT claim that it supports subconscious reprogramming and manifestation.
-And while I’m personally into energy work, I know that can feel a bit out there for some folks.
-Fortunately, EFT is a multifaceted tool with both research and clinical experience supporting its use for nervous system regulation.
+And while I’m personally into energy work, I understand it can feel a little unfamiliar or unconventional to some people.
+Fortunately, EFT is a multifaceted tool with both research and clinical experience supporting its use for nervous system regulation and stress management.

 What is EFT?